2015 Umpqua Community College shooting: Shooting

 Roseburg Police Sergeant Joe Kaney and Detective Todd Spingath (who were in plainclothes at the time of the shooting) were the first to respond to the scene.
 They arrived at the hallway of Snyder Hall at 10:44, six minutes after the first 9-1-1 call was received.
 Two minutes later, Harper-Mercer reloaded his handguns and leaned out of the classroom, firing several shots at the officers.
 They fired three shots in return, hitting him once in the right side.
 After two more minutes of shooting at the officers, the wounded Harper-Mercer retreated into the classroom and killed himself with a single shot to his head.
 None of the officers were injured.
-Kaney is a U.S. Marine Corps veteran with 23 years on the Roseburg Police Department while Spingath is a U.S. Air Force veteran with 16 years on the Roseburg Police Department.
+Kaney is a U.S. Marine Corps veteran who had 23 years of experience on the Roseburg Police Department while Spingath is a U.S. Air Force veteran who had 16 years of experience on the Roseburg Police Department.

 The package that Harper-Mercer had given to a student during the attack contained writing in which the shooter stated his motivations.
 Harper-Mercer complained that he had "no friends, no job, no girlfriend" and was a virgin.
 He critiqued other mass killers.
 Harper-Mercer used language associated with the incel subculture.
-He expressed admiration for Elliot Rodger, the misogynist mass killer responsible for the 2014 Isla Vista killings.
+He expressed admiration for Elliot Rodger, the misogynist mass killer responsible for the 2014 Isla Vista attacks.

 According to the Anti-Defamation League, "The issue most often raised about the shootings is whether they constitute an anti-Christian or anti-religious hate crime."
 By some accounts, the shooter asked his victims about their religion before killing them, but others point out that his rage was not limited to religious matters and stressed his mental health history.
 The report that the shooter asked victims about their religion before killing them comes from a survivor, as well as family members of the victims.